diggy/wp-awld-js/readme.txt

 = About awld.js =

-Awld.js is a project of the [Institute for the Study of the Ancient World](http://www.nyu.edu/isaw/).
+Awld.js is a project of the [Institute for the Study of the Ancient World](http://www.nyu.edu/isaw/) (ISAW).
 The project is overseen by Sebastian Heath.
-The initial implementation of the library was written by Nick Rabinowitz.
+The initial implementation of the library was written by [Nick Rabinowitz](http://nickrabinowitz.com/).

 Find out more about the awld.js project on [Github](http://isawnyu.github.com/awld-js/).